Timoti/semantique-d8/README.txt

     admin/appearance and click the "Enable and set default" link next to your new sub-theme.

- 6. This theme uses bower and npm.
-You will need both of those on your machine as a prerequisite for developing your theme, although once in production npm and bower are not necessary for general use.

-    Once you have ensured those are installed, run these commands at the root of your sub theme:
-    - `npm install`
-    - `bower install`

-    Finally, run `npm start` to run the Sass compiler. or 'npm run watch' which will re-run every time you save a Sass file.
-Press Ctrl-C to break out of watching files.

 Optional steps:

- 7. Modify the markup in Foundation core theme's template files.
+ 7. Modify the markup in the  template files.

-    If you decide you want to modify any of the .html.twig template files in the zurb_foundation folder, copy them to your sub-theme's folder before making any changes.And then rebuild the theme registry.
+    If you decide you want to modify any of the .html.twig template files, you can copy Zurb foundation templates to your theme's folder before making any changes.And then rebuild the theme registry.

     For example, copy zurb_foundation/templates/page.html.twig to